-Glaucoma Services from Your Optometrist in San Antonio, TX
+Glaucoma Services from Your Optometrist in Northern San Antonio, TX

 Glaucoma develops due to excessive pressure on the optic nerve from fluid within the eye.
 This increased pressure is the result of the failure of aqueous humor to circulate correctly throughout the eye.